khuemp/bsc_portfolio/WinterDerToten/GroupPhase/README.md

-# Dead of Winter (Java) - Designer, Developer, Tester: Group Phase
+# Winter der Toten (Java) - Designer, Developer, Tester: Group Phase

 It is the winter of 2021.
 Thanks to the numerous vaccinations, COVID-19 finally seems to have been defeated and normal everyday life is slowly becoming conceivable again.
 The universities in the country are all switching back to face-to-face operation one after the other.
 Everyone is lulled in safety, the students in the lecture halls and the professors at their chairs, when things suddenly get much worse than expected...